SecretML/SecretMemoryLocker/docs/features/SML-Seed.md

 > **A nonce effectively becomes a source of time.**

 Traditional “digital time capsule” services rely on a trusted server that stores encrypted data and releases it after a specific date.
 This approach has critical weaknesses:
 - The server stores sensitive data.
 - Long-term availability of the service is uncertain.
 - Users must trust the provider not to access the data.

-### The SML Approach (Computational Time-Lock)
+### The SML Approach: Unbreakable Seed Locking

-The **PSQC container model** used in SecretMemoryLocker explores a trustless architecture:
+The **PSQC container model** allows you to generate a seed phrase and securely lock it for yourself or a beneficiary for a predefined period.
+Once locked, **it is theoretically impossible to recover the seed early**, even for the creator.

+This trustless architecture relies on a missing piece of entropy: the **nonce**.
-  - **No stored secrets:** The server does **not** store encrypted data or keys — only a nonce (or information derived from it).
+- **No stored secrets:** The server does **not** store your encrypted data or keys — it only holds the full nonce until the target date.
+- **Guaranteed Lockout:** Without the full nonce, decryption is mathematically impossible.
-  - **Computational delay:** The delay before decryption is enforced by **computational difficulty**, not by server policy.
+- **Dual Recovery Paths:** The delay before decryption is strictly enforced, but guarantees eventual access:
+  1. **Server Release (Time-Based):** At the predefined time, the server reveals the complete nonce to unlock the container instantly.
+  2. **Computational Brute-Force (Fail-Safe):** If the server disappears, the seed isn't lost.
+Users can use the `nonce_hint` and `nonce_hash_V1` to mathematically guess the missing characters.
+The difficulty of this computation *is* the time-lock.

 ### PSQC Container Structure
 A PSQC file contains a small JSON structure prefixed with `PSQC:`.

 ```text